wcountiss/baseballpitch/Readme.txt

   - Trunk is mission 2 metrics in the accordion, and they are in HIPS by mistake as the first 2 metrics.

-Trends - SubTag Filter
+Trends - SubTag Filter - ng-change not firing

-get point to squash - dynamic tick distances, rect of ticks on top, 2 up to the keyframe

-Faster Load - 90 days on load, 365 on chart
+get point to squash - dynamic tick distances, rect of ticks on top, 2 up to the keyframe Faster Load - 90 days on load, 365 on chart
 Error Handling
 Fix Firefox
-comparison:visual - tool tips to float a little higher for IPAD Player View
+comparison:visual - tool tips to float a little higher for IPAD

 End of Week 8
 DNS
 Heroku Setup
+Player View
 Parse get Players by Game Manager
 Game Manager View